purs-nix/purs-nix/README.md

 - **Get package info:** Since package info can be imported from a foreign repository, we need a way to view the info of a package easily.

-  - To view the info of a non-namespaced package, use `nix run github:purs-nix/purs-nix#package-info.<pacakge-name>`.
+  - To view the info of a package, use `nix run github:purs-nix/purs-nix#package-info.<pacakge-name>`. (a namespaced package will need to have quotes around its name, as it contains a `.`.
+You can do that like this: `.#package-info.'"<namespace>.<name>"')

-  - To view the info or a namespaced package, use `nix run github:purs-nix/purs-nix#package-info-ns.<namespace>.<package-name>`.

 ## Contributing / Mirrors